gabriel1402/bv_test/README.md

 The main package of the project is `datadeck`, so you can generate the project executable with ```go install .\datadeck\```.

 After installing the project, return to your workspace.
 You can either run the `datadeck.exe` file generated in your workspace's `bin` directory or execute ```go run .\src\bv_text\datadeck\``` to get the server up.
 This will be running at `localhost:8000`.
+*Note: The jrdd.db file must be in the same place you run the project.

 ## API Reference